LLNL/Silo/docs/intro.md

 Silo is a serial library.
 Nevertheless, it (as well as the tools that use it like VisIt) has several features that enable its effective use in parallel with excellent scaling behavior.
-However, using Silo effectively in parallel does require an application to store its data to multiple Silo files; typically between 8 and 64 depending on the number of concurrent I/O channels the application has available.
+However, using Silo effectively in parallel does require an application to store its data to multiple Silo files typically depending on the number of concurrent I/O channels the application has available at the time of Silo file creation.

 The two features that enable Silo to be used effectively in parallel are its ability to create separate namespaces (directories) within a single file and the fact that a multi-block object can span multiple Silo files.
 With these features, aparallel application can easily divide its processors into N groups and write a separate Silo file for each group.